The JADA (Jacaranda Acquisitive Drawing Award)

 By allowing this award to be the major focus of the gallery’s acquisition policy, the collection has attractively developed through the tastes, opinions and approaches of the various judges into a collection that is compelling, thought provoking, innovative, exuberant, and diverse.

-The JADA would not be possible without the generosity of our many sponsors.
-The major sponsors are the Friends of the Grafton Regional Gallery who raise $20,000 towards the prize money.
+The JADA would not be possible without the generosity of our sponsors Friends of the Grafton Regional Gallery, who raise the prize money, S & D Welch Removals, Art Spectrum, Yulgilbar, The Daily Examiner and Clarence Valley Council.